 • Connect you with the low-interest Elevations Energy loan.
 Your advisor will let you know what upgrades qualify for the loan, and help you work with Elevations to get your loan funded.

 • If an advisor is available to come out to your home, he or she can install quick energy-saving items such as light bulbs, water-saving showerheads and insulation for your water pipes.
 Advisors can come to your home for free if you have had an assessment within the last three years or if you choose to schedule an assessment through EnergySmart.
-An advisor can come to your home without an energy assessment for $50.

 What happens during an Energy Assessment?